xufengduan/MacBehaviour/README.md

-2. In the **one-trial-per-run design**,
+2. **one-trial-per-run design**

-3. In the one-trial-per-run design, an LLM will be presented only one trial of the experiment in a Run/conversation.
+    In the one-trial-per-run design, an LLM will be presented only one trial of the experiment in a Run/conversation.
 In our demo experiment (see Table 5), for instance, each conversation with the LLM involves only one stimulus.
 In this design, each stimulus is given a unique Run number, indicating that each one is to be presented in a separate conversation with the LLM.
 This design eliminates the potential for previous context to influence the response of current stimulus, ensuring that each stimulus is evaluated independently.